Skip to main content

 Thinking about college?
 Wondering where to start or restart your education journey?

-Take the first step with the Self Sufficiency Program (SSP)!
+Take your first step with the Self-Sufficiency Program (SSP)!

-SSP is a free, pre-college program that provides participants an opportunity to explore academic and career interests in a supportive setting.
+SSP is a free, pre-college program that helps participants explore academic and career interests and practice college-level skills in a supportive setting.

-Offered each fall and spring semester, the 12-week class meets Tuesday evenings on the UWL campus.
+Offered each fall and spring semester, the 10-week evening class meets weekly on the UWL campus.
 Free childcare is available on-site.

 The Program